 You can manage your subscription by logging in or contacting customer service.
 Changes to your order can’t be made for your first delivery week – only subsequent weeks.
 Any changes need to be made by 12 am (midnight) EST on the Wednesday of the week before your scheduled delivery.

 There are 2 ways to contact Sakara: email or phone.
 The phone numbers are 1 (917) 261-3593 or 1 (844)-904-6716.
-The email address is help@sakaralife.com.
+The email address is [email protected].
 Sakara’s hours of operation for phone support are from Monday through Friday from 9 am to 6 pm EST.

 There’s also an FAQ page that answers a ton of common questions.
 This includes questions you may have before making a purchase on the site.
-You can check out the FAQ page for more information. a screenshot of an email support interaction with sakara
+You can check out the FAQ page for more information.

 I took it upon myself to ask customer service a question via email.
 I noticed that nutritional data is missing from the meals, so I wanted to find out about that.
 Here’s where it gets interesting: “It goes against the company’s philosophy to provide nutritional data”, as the agent confirmed.
 But maybe that’s for the better, as it sort of streamlines your nutrition.